 A health savings account (HSA) allows you to invest for future medical expenses, while enjoying special tax breaks.
 Your contributions reduce your taxable income and your money grows tax free.
 Your withdrawals are also tax-free as long as you use the money on qualified medical expenses.
+HSAs have become more popular in recent years.
+At the end of January 2021, there was $82.2 billion in 30 million accounts, a 25% jump year-over-year in terms of assets and a 6% jump in total accounts.
 We’ll explain how to open an HSA and how you can make the most out of your savings.
 We can also connect you with a financial advisor, who can help you make the right financial decisions around healthcare expenses.

 How to Qualify for an HSA?